sysrev/sysrev/README.md

 The test suite (run with `lein test`) includes browser tests using Selenium with headless Chrome.
 The `chromedriver` executable must be available via `$PATH`; it should be included in your system package for Chromium or Chrome, or in an additional system package.

+## UI Tests

+You can run UI tests standalone with the the command `cd client && bash run-front-end-tests`.
+This will rebuild the app and run test which can be slow.

+For a faster feedback loop, run the front-end build script, then run from another terminal `npx karma start --single-run --reporters junit,dots`.
+This will run the same test suite, but will test against the currently running version of the app.
+You can update tests in real-time and re-run the script.

 # DB Restore

 You can populate your local sysrev database with the one from a recent backup.